internetarchive/dweb-mirror/README.md

 * From a command line:
 * `cd <wherever>/dweb-mirror && ./mirrorHttp.js &` # starts the HTTP server
   * the startup is a little slow but you'll see some debugging when its live.
+* If you are working directly on the machine (e.g. its your Mac) then
   * `open http://localhost:4244` will open the UI in the browser and it should see the Archive UI.
+* If you are ssh-ed into the machine then in your browser go to: `http://<IP of machine>:4244`
 * open [http://localhost:4244/arc/archive.org/details/prelinger?transport=HTTP&mirror=localhost:4244] to see the test crawl if you did not change
 If you don’t get a Archive UI then look at the server log (in console) to see for any “FAILING” log lines which indicate a problem